openfaas/faasd/README.md

 The easiest way to deploy faasd is with cloud-init, we give several examples below, and post IaaS platforms will accept "user-data" pasted into their UI, or via their API.

+For trying out fasad on MacOS or Windows, we recommend using multipass.

-If you don't use cloud-init, or have already created your Linux server you can use the installation script.
-This approach also works for Raspberry Pi:
+If you don't use cloud-init, or have already created your Linux server you can use the installation script as per below:

 ```bash
 git clone https://github.com/openfaas/faasd